andrewjlock/astrix/README.md

 ```bash
 $ python3 -m pip install -e .[jax,plot]
 ```
-Jax is used for advanced automatic differentiation and state/parameter estimation capabilities.
+The `jax` extra instals [Jax](https://github.com/jax-ml/jax) which is used for optional advanced automatic differentiation and state/parameter estimation capabilities.
-The plot extras install [basemap](https://matplotlib.org/basemap/) and [cartopy](https://scitools.org.uk/cartopy/docs/latest/) for geographic plotting.
+The `plot` extra install [basemap](https://matplotlib.org/basemap/) and [cartopy](https://scitools.org.uk/cartopy/docs/latest/) for geographic plotting.
 For a lean install you can omit both the `[jax]` and `[plot]` extra,

 ```bash